koshcher/LETA/README.md

-# LCA-layouts
+# LETA
+An app for:
+  - Practising touch typing
-L - learn,  C - ceate,  A - analyze  layouts
+  - Create and analyze layouts
+  - Export lyouts for all OS (Linux, Windows, macOS)